Ferie/localhost-server/README.md

 ### Start the localhost server

-To run it, in a command line, go to the directory where the file is placed and run this command:
+To start the localhost server, in the command line, go to the directory where the `server.js` file is placed and run:

 ```
 node server
 ```

+To stop it just close the terminal window or type `CTRL + C`.